payouri/Minimal-StateStore/README.md

   handlers: {
   //this property holds functions that will be called when the associated state changes },
+  modelOptions: {
-  lousyModel: Boolean // default to false
+    lousyValidation: Boolean, // default to false
-});
+  },
+  onStateChange: Function // triggered only if the new state is different from the previous one });
 ```